 The Spot-Check Program was initiated in 1994 as a "pilot program" to provide a cost effective method of providing fire and life safety oversight at filming locations for the movie and TV industry.
 At the onset of the program, the Spot-Check fee was set at \$85 per applicable film permit.
 It was estimated that there would be approximately 4,480 Spot-Check inspections per year.
-However, the demands of the industry have increased dramatically and to date, the actual number of Spot-Check inspections required at filming locations is more closely 19,000 per year.
+However, the demands of the industry have increased dramatically and to date, the actual number of Spot-Check inspections required at filming locations is more closely 19,000 per year, and is expected to continue in the coming year.